Song-Li/cross_browser/README.md

 # Cross browser fingerprinting
 Author: Yinzhi Cao, Song Li, Erik Wijmans

-Group: SECLAB in Lehigh University
+Group: SECLAB in Johns Hopkins University

 Website: http://uniquemachine.org

 Paper: https://drive.google.com/file/d/0B4s900Byvv1ibW5uc1NiU2g3R3c/view

+# The repo will be rebuilt from Oct.
+10th to Nov.
+1st

 [Demo](http://uniquemachine.org) This is only a DEMO.
 Only 2 features in the paper is implemented.
 Far from finished.
 10 ~20 features is waiting for implementation, more masks for GPU and Fonts needed to be updated.
 The research code can't be used directly...